5 Handy Tips for Cooking Over a Campfire

 After you’re finished cooking, don’t forget to clean up behind you.
 Put out the fire and use a shovel or other tools to clean all the debris, so the next campers can enjoy their trip as well.

-How to estimate camp oven Temps?27 May 2020Always preheat your camp oven before cooking or baking.
+How to estimate camp oven Temps?By: Holgiebear on 27 May 2020Always preheat your camp oven before cooking or baking.
 Use a piece of paper towel to check the temperature of the oven before cooking.
 Place a corner (3x5cm) of paper towel in the camp oven once it’s been on the coals for about 10-minutes.
 After five minutes of paper going in: • If the paper is black and smoking, the oven is too hot. • If the paper is dark brown, the oven is very hot (approx. 220°-230°C) • If the paper is light brown, the oven is hot (approx. 190°-200°C) • If the paper is yellowish, the oven is moderate (approx. 180°C-90°C) A very hot oven of about 230°C will char things to a blackened crisp.
 For food requiring short cooking times for browning, such as Pizza, biscuits or pies about 190°C-200°C works well.
 The most common Temperature required to in camp oven cooking is what would be "moderate" with a temperature of about 180°-190°C. This would include things like cakes and some fruit dampers, takes about 40mins cooking time on average.
 For stews and casseroles you want a slow oven - about 150°C-175°C. Note: I always cook off to the side of the camp fire where the coals are taken.
 It is common to refresh coals for stews, but not usually for cakes and dampers.
 Once one gets the hang of cooking or baking a few meals it becomes second nature.